 Frequently asked questions (FAQ)

-The most frequently asked questions about the project can be found here:
+The most frequently asked questions about the project at a glance

-We define “civic innovation” as innovation processes where the driving impetus comes from within society – from people, associations, companies, organisations and institutions – and which are aimed at improving the living conditions of the general public.
-On top of this, we see it as encompassing all innovations that aim to advance progress in society and systematically integrate the relevant social actors and groups.
-The concept is based on sharing and collaboration between different disciplines, sectors and areas, openly and on an equal footing with the aim of developing solutions that can be put into practice.
+On the one hand, we define ‘civic innovation’ as innovation processes where the driving impetus comes from within society and on the other hand, all innovations that aim to advance progress in society.
+The core concept is that the relevant social actors – from members of the public through associations and companies, all the way to organisations and institutions – contribute ideas and are systematically involved in the further process up to implementation.
+The concept is based on sharing and exchange between different disciplines, sectors and areas, openly and on an equal footing with the aim of developing solutions that can be put into practice.

-The Civic Innovation Platform would like to contribute to networking people from different areas (business, science, administration, civil society) with one another and thereby enabling them to develop new solutions for addressing both challenges facing society as well as needs.
-We want to create optimum underlying conditions that allow good ideas to evolve into innovative projects.
-Our attention is directed primarily toward the deployment of artificial intelligence (AI) for the benefit of everyone.
-Alongside the potential for innovation, the focus is also on potential for collaboration in developing ideas and projects jointly for the use of AI technology for the benefit of the common good and in putting it into practice through different types of funding as well as workshops and the provision of advice.
+The Civic Innovation Platform (CIP) wants to make a contribution to bringing people together from different areas (business, science, administration, civil society), thereby offering them a space to develop new solutions for addressing the challenges and needs of society.
+Here, good ideas can evolve into innovative projects.
+Our attention is primarily centred on artificial intelligence (AI) for the benefit of everyone.
+Alongside the potential for innovation, the focus is also on potential for collaboration: partners are supported in the joint development of ideas and project proposals for the use of AI technology for the common good and their transfer into practice through various types of funding as well as workshops and advice.

 Create a profile

 In your profile, you can enter your areas of expertise and interests in order to present yourself and/or your organisation.
 You can also add your contact details to enable exchange on specific ideas.
 You can delete the information in your profile at any time.
 Your data privacy is of utmost importance to us.
 Detailed information on this can be found in the privacy statement.

 Present your ideas and start networking